 So how do we ensure that the strategy gets executed?
 It starts with proper customer planning.
 We address how in the next post.

-Author’s Note: This article is the second of a TPG series on Trade Management Excellence.
-We will continue to build out these ideas in future blogs.
+Authors’ Note: This article is the second of a TPG series on Trade Management Excellence.
+Find the previous post here: Effective Trade Investment: Critical Elements for Your Strategic Plan.
 Next up – Closed-Loop Planning is Not a System Term.
-Stay tuned!

 © 2017 The Partnering Group, Inc.